gee-community/qgis-earthengine-plugin/README.md

 ![Add Sentinel-2 image](https://raw.githubusercontent.com/gee-community/qgis-earthengine-plugin/master/media/add_map_layer.png)

-### FAQ
+### Troubleshooting

-Q: How to reset your authentication settings (and also fix some authentication errors)?
+#### How to reset your authentication settings (and also fix some authentication errors)?

-A: Delete the credentials file and re-authenticate.
+Delete the credentials file and re-authenticate.
 The credentials file is located at:

 ```
 Windows: C:\Users\USER\.config\earthengine\credentials